Azure/ResourceModules/modules/cdn/profile/origingroup/README.md

 | [`sessionAffinityState`](#parameter-sessionaffinitystate) | string | Whether to allow session affinity on this host. |
 | [`trafficRestorationTimeToHealedOrNewEndpointsInMinutes`](#parameter-trafficrestorationtimetohealedornewendpointsinminutes) | int | Time in minutes to shift the traffic to the endpoint gradually when an unhealthy endpoint comes healthy or a new endpoint is added.
 Default is 10 mins. |

-### Parameter: `enableDefaultTelemetry`

-Enable telemetry via a Globally Unique Identifier (GUID).
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `healthProbeSettings`

-Health probe settings to the origin that is used to determine the health of the origin.
-- Required: No
-- Type: object
-- Default: `{}`

 ### Parameter: `loadBalancingSettings`

 Load balancing settings for a backend pool.

 - Required: Yes
 - Type: object

 ### Parameter: `name`

 The name of the origin group.

 - Required: Yes
 - Type: string

 ### Parameter: `origins`

 The list of origins within the origin group.

 - Required: No
 - Type: array
 - Default: `[]`